MicrosoftDocs/fabric-docs/docs/cicd/variable-library/automate-variable-library.md

 ## Considerations and limitations

-* Users can add *up to 1000 variables* and *up to 1000 value-sets*, as long as the total number of cells in the alternative value-sets is under 10,000 cells and the item’s size not bigger than 3MB.
+* Users can add *up to 1,000 variables* and *up to 1,000 value-sets*, as long as the total number of cells in the alternative value-sets is under 10,000 cells and the item’s size not bigger than 3 MB.
 This is validated when the user saves changes.
-* The note field can have up to 2048 chars.
+* The note field can have up to 2,048 chars.
-* The value-set description field can have up to 2048 chars.
+* The value-set description field can have up to 2,048 chars.
 * Both item name and variable name are *not* case sensitive.
 Therefore, when consumer item requests a variable’s value resolution, we return the value even if the case doesn't match.